Discounty Review – A Cozy Supermarket Sim That Stands on Its Own

 The Basics of Discounty

-The town is full of amusing subplots — from affairs and petty scandals to rebellious teenagers.
-These subplots are delivered through funny dialogue and sharp writing.
-Within a few hours, the whole cast is introduced to the player, from the gossipy aunt to the town hall clerk who helps print flyers.
-The story of Discounty can be completed in about 20 hours, which is plenty of content for a cozy management sim.
+There are plenty of entertaining subplots in town, from affairs and petty scandals to rebellious teenagers.
+Those subplots are dispensed through amusing dialogue and snappy writing.
+Everything you need is introduced to the player within a couple of hours, from the gossipy aunt to that one dude at the town hall who helps you print flyers.
+You can finish Discounty in about 20 hours, and that’s a very satisfying amount of content to get from a snug little management sim.

 Running your